cweb/confusables.js/README.md

 <script src="js/fromcodepoint.js"></script>
 ```

-Then, call one of the public methods.
+## API
+Public methods are available to return confusable data.

+### `confusables.utility.getConfusableString()`
 The `confusables.utility.getConfusableString()` method accepts a string of one or more characters as input and returns a string of confusable characters.
 Since each character of input can have several confusables, a random one is selected:

 ```js
 var input = "abcDEF123";